TH3N00BK1N9/TH3N00BK1N9-Realism-Achieved-ReShade/README.md

 Some game weirdly crash for example Red Dead Redeption 2 will crash when I pause the game or open the map with this shader on, I don't know why it just does, so be sure to toggle the effects off when opening menus.

-Remember this is ReShade and so it only takes into account depth input so do not expect a massive change as it still uses the game's lighting to add appropriate global illumination and ambiant occlusion.
+Remember, this is ReShade and so it only takes into account depth input so do not expect a massive change as it still uses the game's lighting to add appropriate global illumination and ambiant occlusion.

 ---------------------------------------------------------------
 How to install:
 1. Download the files from this GitHub page and extract the .zip file.